influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 #### writeError

-* The total number of batch requests that  attempted to be written to a shard but failed.
+* The total number of batches of points that were not successfully written, due to a failure to write to a local or remote shard.
 * Data type: integer
 * Examples
   * "Shard Write Errors" metric in [InfluxDB OSS Stats](/platform/monitoring/dashboard-enterprise-monitoring#shard-write-errors/#shard-write-errors) and [InfluxDB Enterprise Statistics](/platform/monitoring/dashboard-enterprise-monitoring#shard-write-errors) dashboards

 #### writeOk

-* The total number of batch requests that were successfully written to a shard.
+* The total number of batches of points written at the requested consistency level.
 * Data type: integer

 #### writePartial [Enterprise only]

-* ???
+* The total number of batches of points written to at least one node but did not meet the requested consistency level.
 * Data type: integer

 #### writeTimeout

-* The total number of write requests that failed due to timing out.
+* The total number of write requests that failed to complete within the default write timeout duration.
+* This could indicate severely reduced or contentious disk I/O or a congested network to a remote node.
+* For a single write request that comes in over HTTP or another input method, `writeTimeout` will be incremented by 1 if the entire batch is not written within the timeout period, regardless of whether the points within the batch can be written locally or remotely.
 * Data type: integer